zwdzwd/transvar/README.md

 ## Reference

-We are working on submitting an application note on this topic:-).
+We are working on an application note on this topic :-).

 ## About
 This work is a collaboration between Wanding Zhou, Tenghui Chen, Zechen Chong and Professor Ken Chen at UT MD Anderson Cancer Center.